 - 22.1.
 Official sales shall be subject to an Association levy of 2% of the selling price, to be deducted by the auctioneers. - 22.2.
 Minimum reserves may be set at official sales as determined by the Council. - 22.3.
 Restrictions on the number of entries per consignor may be set at official sales as determined by the Council. - 22.4.
 All animals presented at official sales shall be ear marked in accordance with Bye-Law 6. - 22.5.
-At the discretion of Council, a flock may be dispersed at an official sale but in such cases the flock dispersal will be catalogued at the end of the sale. - 22.6.
+At the discretion of Council, a flock may be dispersed at an official sale.
+In such cases, the flock dispersal may be catalogued at the end of the sale or may be included within each sale class, as determined by the Council. - 22.6.
 Substitute entries may be accepted at official sales at the discretion of Council and subject to the following rules: - i) each substitute must be notified to the Flock Book Editor and the auctioneers in advance of the sale; - ii) the substitute must be identified by a red paint dot between the shoulders; - iii) full details of the substitute must be displayed at the pen using the Substitute Card provided; - iv) the auctioneers shall announce the substitution when the sheep enters the ring. - 22.7.
 A pre-sale inspection may be applied at official sales and the inspectors appointed by the Council shall have the power to reject animals not meeting the required standard of breed type, physical correctness, growth or presentation.
 Any sheep rejected by the inspectors will be marked with a red paint stripe on the back. - 22.8.
 Where an active infection or contagious disease is identified in a sheep entered at an official sale, the entire consignment from that vendor shall be removed from the show and sale. - 22.9.
 Any sheep sold after the sale out of the ring at an official sale must be put through the auctioneers' books.